The Hike

 HIKING

 The best family-friendly hikes from Elbow Lake are Elbow Lake lakeshore (less than 2 km round trip, flat) and the picturesque Edworthy Falls (6.4 km return, 50 m elevation gain).
-I used to hike to Rae Glacier (5 km return, 500 m elevation gain) and slide in the snow, but the glacier has retreated so far up the mountain, there isn’t really much to see/do there now.
+You can also hike to Rae Glacier (5 km return, 500 m elevation gain), but the glacier has retreated so far up the mountain, there isn’t really much to see/do there now.

-There are several longer hikes in the area too.
-I recommend picking up a Gemtrek map and Gillean Daffern’s Kananaskis Trail Guide for more information.
+There are several longer hikes in the area too like Piper Pass.
+I recommend picking up the Kananaskis Lakes Gemtrek Map and Gillean Daffern’s Kananaskis Trail Guide for more information.

 FISHING